gunawan092w/discord-express.js/README.md

 No, Discord WebClient does not collect any user's information.

 # What information does it collect from user?
 Nothing.
 We do not collect any informations from user.
 Such as IP Addresses, User-Agent, GeoLocation, API Requests (such as Login, which includes email and password), etc. We take people's privacy very seriously.
-You may review our code if you don't believe it.
+You may review our code for further inspection.

 # Why did you upload the javascript file for core of Discord Client?
 We uploaded the "CORE" so that people can help us contribute to the client such as improvement, fix bugs, etc.